 A Snapshot of My Other Writings, and Media

-Ryokan Wanderings began as creative outlet during the pandemic, to return a bit to a childhood dream of wanting to write (my goodness the fantasy/sci-fi stories I used to write - still makes me chuckle).
+Ryokan Wanderings began as creative outlet during the pandemic, to return a bit to a childhood dream of wanting to write.
 It was a personal challenge to myself to see if I could still put pen to paper so to speak and convey something of meaning, of interest that evoked feelings in others to perhaps one day visit these stunning destinations, meet the people and just learn a little of what life can be like in Japan.

 From there, it organically grew to writing for other publications, guest blogging and occasionally featuring in the Media.
 Here you can find links to my other works and appearances that I’m allowed to share publicly.

-2025 saw me publish my first book with Gestalten globally; “ONSEN & RYOKAN OF JAPAN” - A 256pg hardcover stitchbound book filled with eloquent narratives, stunning photography detailing onsen ryokan experiences across the country, many that have never been heard of outside Japan.
+2025 saw my first book published with Gestalten globally; “ONSEN & RYOKAN OF JAPAN” - A 256pg hardcover stitchbound book filled with eloquent narratives, stunning photography detailing onsen ryokan across the country, many that have never been heard of outside Japan.
 From the local, traditional, rustic, family run to opulent, modern & traditional luxurious premises, there is something for everyone.

 Onsen & Ryokan of Japan